dmulyalin/ttp/docs/source/Groups/Functions.rst

 **Example**

-Let's say we want to extract ip addresses for interfaces that has "Gigabit" in the name, word "Customer" in description, dot1q vid in 200-300 range inside vrfs "Management" and "Data"
+Let's say we want to extract information only for interfaces that satisfy these set of criteria:

+* has "Gigabit" in the name
+* contains "Customer" in description
+* dot1q vlan id is in 200-300 range
+* interface belongs to one of these VRFs - "Management" or "Data"

 Template::